sdellysse/dotfiles/README.md

 POSIX compatible, so it can cause issues with certain utilities if set as the default shell. `bash` will automatically start `fish` as needed.

+Non-interactive startup is `bash.startup`

+Interactive startup is `fish.startup`

 Clone this repo to `~/.config/dotfiles` and run `~/.config/dotfiles/install.fish`.

 Notable things: